tsnellgrove/dark_castle3/doc/to_do.md

 NEW PUZZLE IDEAS:

 ### New Puzzle Ideas ###

+IDEA: Junk mail puzzle (multi-element solution); all for "chariot warranties"

+IDEA: Thief puzzle (can take from backpack)

 IDEA: create a jaunty_cap that makes Burt move twice as fast as everything else in the world - maybe essential for escaping the time travel ball?